ShengXue97/youzu-flask/README.md

 * User clicks on "Refresh Data", or simply opened the Database Tab
     - `getDatabase()` *(Post a request for the database "qbank" table, and displays the server response data in the database table*

+## 8 FAQ
+Below are the Frequently Asked Questions.
+1.
+Q: `pymysql.connect(host='localhost', user='root', passwd='', db='')` is found in almost every function of `appy.py`, do I need to change all of them according to my own database setup?
+A: Yes.
+The password and db fields should be changed according to your own setup.

+2.
+Q:  `WorkspaceGenerator.py` is not found in the main directory, is it under 'extraFiles'?
+A: Yes.
+It is.

+3.
+Q: `WorkspaceGenerator.py` script is continually running in the background on the virtual machine in a tmux session.
+How about Windows OS?
+A: Most virtual machines run in Linux, which supports the tmux session.
+It is not recommended to run this script on your Windows computer, unless you wish to keep it on for days on end.
+To run on your Windows computer, simply run the script without tmux session.

 ## Appendix A: Installation Guide